EBZebra/docs/edge/source/guide/configreference.md

 ## FileLocations
 ### RegExFile
-In order to enable backward compatibility with pages written in EMML 1.0 regular expressions are used to convert to EMML1.1 meta tags.
-This setting defines the location of the XML file which contains the conversions to be used.
-This setting is only applicable to Windows
+**Applies only to Windows Mobile/CE**.
+Defines the location of the XML file that contains the conversions to be used for backward compatibility with EMML 1.0.

 **Possible Values**

-* Fully qualified path to file defining the regular expressions.
+* Fully qualified path to file defining the regular expressions

 > Note: The operating systems of some devices have case sensitive file systems.
 Therefore it is good practice to always keep URL values in the Config.xml file case identical to the names of the actual files.